mkousta/slinky/README.md

-# slinky [beta]
+# Slinky [beta]
 Slinky is a simple Google Chrome extension for the popular [Slack](https://slack.com/) application.
-With Slinky you can share with your Slack team links as you browse.
+With Slinky you can share with your Slack team links, images, text as you browse.

 ## Main Features

 * Share your current tab's url with your team's channel
-* Share links or text from your current tab with your team's channel
+* Share links, text, images from your current tab with your team's channel
-* Share your current tab's url with any channel or group your have access to
+* Share your current tab's url with a user or any channel or group your have access to
 * Add optional message while sharing your current tab's url

 ## Installation